learn-co-curriculum/hs-variables-mini-lab/README.md

 age = 16
 location = "New York"

 puts "Hi.
 I'm " + name.upcase + ".
-I'm from " + location.swapcase + "and in ten years I'm going to be " + (age+10).to_s
+I'm from " + location.swapcase + " and in ten years I'm going to be " + (age+10).to_s
 ```
 (X) Hi.
 I'm BILL.
 I'm from nEW yORK and in ten years I'm going to be 26
 ( ) Hi.
 I'm BILL.
 I'm from NEW YORK and in ten years I'm going to be 16
 ( ) Hi.
 I'm Bill.
 I'm from New York and in ten years I'm going to be 26

 ?: What would be the difference between the product and the sum?
 Set `x` equal to 34679, `y` equal to 566 and `z`equal to 47.
-Output the product of these three numbers.
-Then output the sum of the three numbers.
-Assign each of these to a new variable and then find the difference between the product and the sum.
+Set a varaible equal to the product of these three numbers.
+Then set a varaible equal the sum of the three numbers.
+Find the difference between the product and the sum.

 ( ) 35,292
 (X) 922,495,466